cimryan/teslausb/GetShellWithoutMonitorOnLinux.md

-# Seting up the Pi without a monitor using a Mac or Linux
+# Setting up the Pi without a monitor using a Mac or Linux

 You can setup the Pi to connect to your Wifi network, and also provide the option to connect over USB networking (Rasberry Pi Zero W or other recent Pi's).